 The root directory for the scripts is provided in environment variable \$APS_LOCAL, whose value is set in the cshrc or bashrc scripts.
 The actual value depends on your location: • CEP processing cluster: /opt • lioffen nodes: /app • WSRT: /wop25 1/aps local • D'loo: /local Login scripts In directory \${APS_LOCAL}/login are a number of default login scripts.
 The scripts ending with .bash are for the bash shell, the others for the (t)csh shell: - cshrc → sets APS LOCAL and calls the other scripts - login → Displays welcome message; no settings - setenv → adds some items to \$PATH, sets your prompt, etc. - alias → some default aliases to make life easy - setpackages → script to define packages to initialize at login-time Users should NEVER modify these default scripts at this location!
 Personal command aliasses: .myalias Personal command aliases can be added to a file \$HOME/.myalias.
-When this file exists, the .cshrc or .bashrc script will read this file after reading the default \${APS_LOCAL}/login/alias(.bash).
+When this file exists, the .cshrc or .bashrc script will read this file after reading the default \${APS LOCAL}/login/alias(.bash).
 Personal environment settings: .mysetenv Personal extensions to \$PATH, personal environment variables, personal prompt setting, or overloaded existing environment variables should be done in a file \$HOME/.mysetenv.
 If this file exists, the cshrc or bashrc script will read this file.
 Package initialisation: .mypackages To initialize the use of installed packages on your system you must create a file \$HOME/.mypackages.
 If this file exists, it is used by the LLE script setpackages.
 In the directory \${APS_LOCAL}/scripts you will find available package initialization scripts, named like do<package> (e.g., doCasacore, doPyrap).
 Whenever you add a package to the file \$HOME/.mypackages, the associated script in \$APS_LOCAL/scripts will be source'd.
 The file \$HOME/.mypackages can look like this: Casacore doPyrap The packages can be on one line or on multiple lines.
 Also note the use of <package> and do<package>; both are accepted.
-If a initialization script cannot be found, it will be reported.
+If an initialization script cannot be found, it will be reported to the user.
 How to add a personal package Apart from the systemwide do<package> files provided in directory \$APS_LOCAL/scripts, users can add their personal do<package> files in their \$HOME and have these run at login time.
 If there is a do<package> file both in \$HOME and in \$APS_LOCAL/scripts, the version in \$HOME has preference and will be executed.
 This can be used to test a different version of a package, etc...
-To add a new, personal, package, act as follows: - Install the package - Create a \$H0ME/do<package> initialization script (e.g., adding the installation directory to your \$PATH) - Add <package> to the list of packages in file \$HOME/.mypackages How to modify existing accounts There are a few basic steps to perform to use the LLE in existing accounts: - Make tcsh your default login shell; your system manager should be able to set this for you.
-Ask him to replace an existing \$HOME/.cshrc with the default cshrc file of the Linux Login Environment. - Rename or remove possibly existing \$HOME/.login file.
-This will give you the bare environment.
-To add package activation do the following: - Copy \$APS_LOCAL/login/setpackages to \$HOME/.setpackages, and then - Edit this file to setup package activation (see above). - Try to login and see if the login goes well.
-Starting X environment To start up your X environment you have to make sure that • The files \$HOME/.xinitrc and \$HOME/.xsession are removed Determine the colordepth that you need (8, 16, 24 bit display) and type: startx -- :1 -depth <colordepth> This should start your X environment at the proper colordepth.
+To add a new, personal, package, act as follows: - Install the package - Create a \$H0ME/do<package> initialization script (e.g., adding the installation directory to your \$PATH) - Add <package> to the list of packages in file \$HOME/.mypackages Starting X environment To start up your X environment you have to make sure that • The files \$HOME/.xinitrc and \$HOME/.xsession are removed Determine the colordepth that you need (8, 16, 24 bit display) and type: startx -- :1 -depth <colordepth> This should start your X environment at the proper colordepth.
 This will create an additional X Server next to the one you are already running.
 You can access this with Alt-F8 or Cntl-Alt-F8.
-The F7 variant will give you back your normal X. Help!
+The F7 variant will give you back your normal X. Last update: 2009-08-26 14:44 Help!

-If you need help, or have questions, or want to give any other comments, contact Arno Schoenmakers, Adriaan Renting or Henk Vosmeijer.
+If you need help, or have questions, or want to give any other comments, contact Arno Schoenmakers or Adriaan Renting.
 New do<xxxx>-files can be added at any time if you have a new package that is available systemwide.
 Contact Arno Schoenmakers or Adriaan Renting in this case.
 From: